Holy Land Pilgrimage

 Theme: Early Years in Jerusalem & the Wilderness

-Following breakfast at your hotel, you will travel down the Jordan Valley to Qumran.
+Following breakfast at your hotel, visit Masada ana enjoy a cable car ride.
+You will then travel down the Jordan Valley to Qumran.
 Qumran built of 2,000-year-old ruins from the days of the Second Temple.
 It is the site where the Dead Sea Scrolls were written and discovered (Ezekial 47:8-10).
 These writings have helped further the understanding of Jewish background in Christianity.
 Time and weather permitting, you will have the opportunity to take a float in the Dead Sea, the lowest and saltiest spot on Earth.
 Continue as you travel through the Judean wilderness, the site where Jesus spent His 40 days of fasting.
 The day of touring culminates with a transfer to Bethany.
 Bethany is the site where Jesus raised Lazarus from the dead, which foreshadows His Resurrection (John 11:38-44).
 Return to the hotel for dinner and overnight.

 Day 8 | Wednesday, September 20: Jerusalem: Mt.
 Of Olives - Gethsemane - Mt.
 Zion (Upper Room) - Western Wall